hypebeast/go-config/README.md

 # go-config

+Configuration file parser for JSON format.

 go-config makes it simple to work with cascading configuration files.
-You can define your options for every environment in different configuration files and load them accordingly to the set environment.
+It allows you to use cascading configuration files (e.g. one configuration for every environment).
+You can define options for every environment in different configuration files and load them accordingly to the set environment.

-## Overview

-TODO

 ## Usage